TonyMwangi/kibu-Rahisi/README.md

 * A class has its detail and status and can only be allocated onces.
 * A lecture expires as per the lecture lenghth which is set during its scheduling.
 Before a lecture expires it <br>
  notifies the lecturer and the class representative 10 minutes before and both of them have the rights to extend the class. <br>
-The app uses notifications to alert all users when a class is scheduled. <br>
+* The app uses notifications to alert all users when a class is scheduled. <br>
-The app also contains Kibabii University facilities on a google maps plus other additional features thus can be used for orientation of the of the first years.
+* The app also contains Kibabii University facilities on a google maps plus other additional features thus can be used for orientation of the of the first years. <br>
 The app will be implemented in modules where the first module implement the academic block facility usage.